Are you suffering from unexplained fatigue during the day? Do you wake up feeling unrefreshed or unrested?

 Sleep apnea occurs when the muscles at the back of the throat relax too much during sleep.
 The muscles obstruct the airway and prevent the individual from breathing for several seconds at a time.

 A sleep apnea patient has to awaken hundreds of times each night to reopen their airway after it closes.
 These awakenings are brief enough that most sufferers have no memory of them the next day.
 Sleep apnea patients often find themselves feeling tired and irritable even after sleeping for 8 hours.

 Over time, sleep apnea increases your risk for heart disease, high blood pressure, diabetes, and depression.
-A lack of oxygen and a lack of sleep have serious effects on your body, so it’s important to seek treatment if you notice any of the signs of sleep apnea.
+Lack of oxygen and lack of sleep have serious effects on your body, so it’s important to seek treatment if you notice any of the following signs of sleep apnea:

 Come speak with Dr. Erickson about your sleep apnea symptoms and the treatments that might work for you.
 We can help you avoid the dangers of sleep apnea with one or more of the treatments described below.

 Lifestyle Changes | Weight loss, abstaining from alcohol and sleep aids, and changing sleeping positions can all be effective treatments for sleep apnea.